clarissalabrum/math4610-1/lectures/lecture_02/md/lecture_02.md

   5. **Wrap up and Questions:** If there is time and anyone has questions about the lecture, these will be addressed.

-The next deal is to make this damn thing go to the correct place.

 ---

 [prev](https://jvkoebbe.github.io/math4610/lectures/lecture_01/md/lecture_01) |